367

 CHAPTER VI.

-Annals of Mediaeval England and Japan similar—Complicated imperial and feudal system of government up to the period of negotiating Treaties with Foreign Powers.
-88
+val England and Japan similar—Complicated imperial and feudal system of government up to the period of negotiating Treaties with Foreign Powers.

 CHAPTER VII.
 1859.